dan11mcguire/mamba/README.md

     mod<-mamba(betajk=d$beta, sjk2=d$sjk2)

 The `mamba()` function then fits a two-level mixture model to the data, and calculates a posterior-probability-of-replicability (PPR) for each SNP.
+This is given in `mod$gammaj`.

-For SNPs with low PPR, the model also estimates a posterior probability that a particular summary statistic is an ``outlier''.
-We use the term ``outlier'' here to indicate a summary statistic which is significant,
+For SNPs with low PPR, the model also estimates a posterior probability that a particular summary statistic is an "outlier".
+We use the term "outlier" here to indicate a summary statistic which may be extreme or significant due only to artifacts.
+This is given in the `mod$outlierprobs` matrix.

 ## Analysis Pipeline

-**Step 0**: First perform a fixed-effect GWA meta-analysis to identify loci of interest with suggestive evidence of association (For example, could use a threshold such as *p < 1\times 10^-5*
+  ** add real data examples with preprocessing ** **Step 0**: First perform a fixed-effect GWA meta-analysis to identify loci of interest with suggestive evidence of association (For example, could use a threshold such as *p < 1\times 10^-5*

 **Step 1a**: Prune variants with suggestive evidence of association using the clumping procedure implemented in Plink v1.9.